semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 ## Privacy and legal considerations

-Semgrep gets API permissions to access code on your pre-selected GitHub or GitLab repositories.
+Semgrep uses API permissions to access code on your pre-selected GitHub or GitLab repositories.

 * Semgrep Assistant logs and stores the GPT prompts and responses for the sake of performance evaluation, which includes source code snippets.
 * Semgrep Assistant sends relevant lines of code to OpenAI's API, where currently, the "relevant lines of code" means lines that are part of the Semgrep finding, plus 10 lines of context on each side.
 Semgrep, Inc. is likely to expand this, potentially to the entire file, as we learn how to pass more useful context.